Donald and Morris Goodkind Bridges

 The Donald and Morris Goodkind Bridges are a pair of bridges on U.S. Route 1 in the U.S. state of New Jersey.
 The bridges cross the Raritan River, connecting Edison on the north bank with New Brunswick on the south.

+History

-The northbound span, a concrete arch bridge, is named after its designer, New Jersey Highway Department engineer Morris Goodkind.
+What is now the northbound span, a concrete arch bridge, is named after its designer, New Jersey Highway Department engineer Morris Goodkind.
 This span was completed in 1929 and reflects the Art Deco styling of the time.
 Along both sides of the bridge, there are historical plaques that read of the site's significance to both the Lenape Indians and the American colonists.

 Originally named the College Bridge, it was renamed the Morris Goodkind Bridge on April 25, 1969.

 Morris had a son, Donald, who also became an architect and engineer for the New Jersey Department of Transportation.
-Donald designed the southbound bridge, a steel span bridge built in 1974, which was named after him in 2004.
+Donald designed the southbound bridge, a steel span bridge built in 1974.
+With this, the original span was closed for a renovation, when it reopened in 1975, it had been converted to serving northbound traffic.

+In 2004, the southbound span was renamed the Donald Goodkind Bridge, in honor of its creator.

+In 2024, the New Jersey Department of Transportation (DOT) announced plans to spend $110 million on a restoration project to address structural deficiencies and congestion of the 95 year old Morris Goodkind Bridge.
+The project is expected to begin in 2025 and be completed in fall 2028.
+Proposed improvements include widening the south side of the bridge to add an auxiliary lane, narrowing the shoulders, and replacing the guardrails.
+It would also involve partial demolition and reconstruction of the structure.